The Chinese sheng.

 The spread of free-reed instruments

-There are few details, but it seems likely that it was from the shengcor similar that all western free-reed instruments have been developed.
+There are few details, but it seems likely that it was from the sheng that all western free-reed instruments have been developed.
 Organ-builders were early on the scene in the eighteenth century, but soon there were the first mouth-blown instruments such as the aeolian or aeolina, which was a simple set of free reeds mounted side by side.
 Like most western reeds, their vibrating tongues were bolted on to a plate rather than cut from it.

 Soon the modern harmonica or mouth organ began to appear – essentially a row of reeds mounted side by side on a reed plate to make a diatonic or chromatic scale, with a slotted 'comb' to direct the breath to one of two reed-banks tuned a half step apart.
 On tremolo harmonicas, pairs of reeds are slightly detuned to give a beating effect.
 Sophisticated playing techniques have developed, including bending notes (a style evolved by blues players) and manufacturers, early on in Germany and other parts of Western Europe, but now also back in the birthplace of the free reed, East Asia, are constantly creating new models to suit, and to add to the huge and ingenious range which exists, including the splendidly chugging bass harmonica.